--Movement/Exercise.
-Today we normally speak of this as exercise.
-In the late 1890’s, it could mean that too, but oftentimes Father Kneipp used physical labor.
-The Archduke was required to chop wood as part of his treatment.
-It is not usually physical labor for labors sake, but usually some purpose or measurable end result (i.e. a pile of chopped wood that would be used to heat and cook with).
+-Movement/Exercise: Today we automatically think of this as going to the gym, biking, cross-fit training, aerobics, Pilates, or any number of dedicated systems.
+In the late 1890’s, oftentimes Father Kneipp used physical labor—thus the Archduke’s menial assignment.
+It was not intended to be physical labor for labor’s sake, but unto some purpose or measurable end result (i.e. a pile of chopped wood that would be used to heat and cook with).

--Balance.
-Balance needs to be attained, maintained and constantly tweaked emotionally, spiritually and physically.
-All physical work drains the body and emotions.
-Rest is important too.
+-Balance: Balance needs to be attained, maintained and constantly tweaked—physically, emotionally, and spiritually.
+Physical and mental work drains the body and emotions.
+Rest is important.
 Emotionally we need balance.
 Neither constant depression nor constant emotional highs are healthy.
 We are created spiritual beings.
 We need to balance ourselves spiritually as well.
 Father Kneipp saw all of this as necessary to a healthy and vital individual.

--Hydrotherapy/Water.
-Water, although a necessary commodity for life, should be used both internally and externally.
-Internally, most people do not drink enough water.
-Externally it is used in the various hydrotherapy treatments.
-Father Kneipp and many vitalistic naturopaths today use hydrotherapy in order to stimulate the body, to restore function and health.
+-Hydrotherapy/Water: Water, although a necessary commodity for life, should be used both internally and externally.
+Internally, it should be noted that most people do not drink enough water.
+Externally, it is used effectively in various hydrotherapy treatments.
+Father Kneipp and many vitalistic naturopaths today use hydrotherapy in order to stimulate the body to restore function and health.

--Nutrition/Diet.
-This was critical to Father Kneipp and it should be for us today as well.
-Many of his patients did not have good nutrition and sources of food.
+-Nutrition/Diet: Proper diet was critical to Father Kneipp, and it should be for us today as well.
+Many of his patients did not have good nutrition nor sources of food.
 Today, in our culture of excess, the nutritional value of out food supply is not much better.
-Although we’re almost overwhelmed by choices, few of the convenience items many of us consume contain any nutritional value.
-They are not food and are largely nutrient-empty calories.
+Although we’re almost overwhelmed by choices, few of the convenience items many of us consume contain necessary nutritional value.
+Some are simply not food, but largely nutrient-empty calories.
 Making wise choices in nutritious, wholesome, good tasting food is just as important today as it was in the late 1800’s.